Ad Legends Workshop

 Great teams know and practice the fundamentals.
 This is true in sports, as it is in business.

-Here I am rehearsing a piece of the three-hour workshop:
+To provide greater insight into the content available, here I am rehearsing a segment of the workshop:

 In 2017, XPLANE in Portland asked me to spend an hour presenting the fundamentals of business writing to their entire team.
 It was a fun interactive presentation and a helpful overview of the fundamentals of clear, concise communications.